alan-turing-institute/signatures-psychiatry/README.md

 ## Data

-Since the data of the original study is confidential, we have included a dataset of the same format as the original one, but where all the patient IDs were replaced and all the mood scores were set to zero.
+Since the data of the original study is confidential, we have included a dataset of the same format as the original one, but where all the participant IDs were replaced and all the mood scores were set to zero.